DiogoRibeiro7/nosql-databases-labs/group-work/group_17/solution.md

       properties: {
         username: {
           bsonType: "string",
-          description: "must be a string and is required" },
+          description: "must be a string and is required", },
         email: {
           bsonType: "string",
           pattern: "^.+@.+$",
-          description: "must be a valid email"
+          description: "must be a valid email",
         },
         age: {
           bsonType: "int",
           minimum: 18,
-          maximum: 120
+          maximum: 120,
         },
         address: {
           bsonType: "object",